 Flu viruses change from year to year.
 So each year, manufacturers develop a new vaccine based on predictions of what strains of influenza viruses will be around during flu season.
 In the spring of 2009, the H1N1 virus spread to the U.S. too late to be included in the regular “seasonal vaccine.”
 So a separate vaccine - the H1N1 flu vaccine -- was developed.
-For the 2010-2011 flu season, the 2009 H1N1 virus strain is included in the seasonal flu vaccine.
+That H1N1 vaccine is now included in the yearly vaccine..

 Flu Vaccines: Shots and Mists

 The best way to protect yourself against the flu is to get vaccinated, say the experts at the CDC.
 That means getting a flu shot or the nasal-spray flu vaccine, preferably between October and November.

 Flu season usually peaks in February -- though it can spike anywhere from November to May.
 So, getting the flu vaccine later can help protect you and others from down-time with the flu bug.
 And you can boost the power of prevention by:

 Flu Shots FAQ